economicnetwork/archon/docs/ixp.md

 version 0.01

-Internet exchange protocol (IXP) defines a unified data and transaction model for all exchanges.
-Currently all exchanges define their own custom format for balances, orders, transactions and assets.
-Archon translates any exchange specific data to unified data.
+Internet exchange protocol (IXP) defines a unified transaction model for exchanges.
+Currently exchanges define their own custom format for clients interacting with their service, i.e. balances, orders, transactions and assets are individual on an exchange level.
+IXP defines a global standard independent of any particular exchange.
+Similar to [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) the benefit of IXP is that exchanges can understand the same format and can be used by any trading systems, order management systems, portfolio tools, accounting systems, etc. which interacts with the exchange.

-Similar to [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) the benefit of IXP are that exchanges speak the same format and can be used by trading systems, order management systems, portfolio tools, accounting systems, and so on.
+Currently the archon framework translates any exchange specific data to unified data so that the backend is a single interface to all exchanges and therefore liquidity in the global marketplace.

 There is three types of data: